PPP Loan Forgiveness Updates

 - Extends the deferral period for borrower payments of principal, interest, and fees on PPP loans to the date that the SBA remits the borrower’s loan forgiveness amount to the lender (or, if the borrower does not apply for loan forgiveness, 10 months after the end of the borrower’s loan forgiveness covered period).

 If you or your business need help and guidance working through PPP applications or loan forgiveness, Ximplifi is here to help.
-Reach out to Jesse Ehret at email@example.com or call him at 303-727-0676 to learn how we can help!
+Contact us today to learn how we can help.

 10 Signs You've Outgrown QuickBooks